01 of 09

 09 of 09

-Much can be learned about fish anatomy by following some of the many links here.
-Fish anatomy is a fascinating subject, one that has volumes devoted to the subject, but here you have a brief overview to unlock some of the mysteries of those pets we call freshwater aquarium fish.
+Much can be learned about fish anatomy and it is a fascinating subject.
+We hope you have by unlocking some of the mysteries of those pets we call freshwater aquarium fish.